nlm-irp-jianglab/ProkFunFind/docs/source/tutorial/1-intro.rst

 also include pre-generated input and output files for you to look at while going through the tutorial.

-For instructions on how to install ProkFunFind please see: :ref:`Installation`
+For instructions on how to install ProkFunFind please see: :doc:`../installation`

-## Tutorial Sections

 .. toctree::
   :maxdepth: 1
   :caption: Tutorial Sections

-  2-install
   3-queries
   4-seqsearch
   5-annotsearch
   6-mixedsearch
   7-pfa
+  8-ebi